-What are the top tools for lawyers in 2024?
-In today’s rapidly-evolving legal technology landscape, there is an abundance of tech tools available to help law firms innovate and set themselves up for success.
+What are the top tech tools for lawyers in 2026?
+The legal industry is at an inflection point shaped by emerging technology, with an abundance of tech tools available to help law firms innovate and set themselves up for success.

 What tools do lawyers use?